guerra-antonio/DeepPhysics-Nets/README.md

    This project presents a convolutional neural network (CNN)-based model that predicts the time evolution of a quantum state under the influence of any given Hamiltonian.
 By using convolutional layers and introducing a scalar parameter in the latent space, this model efficiently determines the quantum state's evolution after an arbitrary time.
 This model helps simulate and analyze dynamic quantum systems.

 2. **Entanglement Classifier**
    A neural network designed to classify whether a two-qubit quantum state is entangled or not.
-The model provides an efficient and automated approach to identifying entanglement, a key resource in quantum computing and quantum communication.
+Entanglement certification is not an easy problem to tackle, so the idea behind this is to generate random states and label them with an entanglement criterion (PPT for this case).
+After that, the training stage updates parameters of the network that relate the quantum state to a scalar that tells us whether the state is entangled or not.

 3. **Physics-Informed Neural Networks (PINNs) for Differential Equations in Physics**
    This project leverages PINNs to solve some important differential equations in physics: